 This is a modular programme which can be taken over a flexible period of time, from a minimum of a year upwards.
 The process we have embraced is self, peer, supervisor and supervisees assessment.
 We have found that this keeps the process in relationship and maximises the learning.
 The reputation of the courses and their history has enabled graduates to use their attendance as a recognised supervision training and they report that our training has qualified them for the work they have wanted to do in the field of supervision.
 We aim to provide the requirements for professional accreditation as supervisors including those of BACP, UKCP and BPS.

 The Certificate consists of four modules, supervision practice and then followed by the self and peer assessment enquiry and tutorials:

 Four modules: Core, Therapeutic - The Seven-Eyed Model, Group and Advanced.
 To be attended in this order.
 The Core, Therapeutic and Group courses can also be taken as stand alone modules.

 If you have completed our Certificate programme it is possible to repeat a course at a cost of £150 if the course is not fully booked.

-(You will receive a complimentary copy of 'Supervision in the Helping Professions' on the Core module)
+(From September 2020 you will receive a complimentary copy of 'In Love with Supervision' on the Core module)

 Tutorials and Self, Supervisor, Supervisee and Peer Assessment